zitadel/zitadel/docs/docs/guides/migrate/sources/auth0.md

 - Request and download hashed passwords
 - Export all user data
+- Run migration tool to merge Auth0 users and passwords
 - Import users and password hashes to ZITADEL

 ## Export hashed passwords